Mar 05, 2018

 1. Love and Community

-The next step is in schools: teachers should be trained to identify the signs and schools should provide adequate support for troubled individuals, such as providing each teacher with a compassionate and knowledgeable individual who is there to help the children deal with the vagaries of life.
+The next step is in school: teachers should be trained to identify the signs and schools should provide adequate support for troubled individuals, such as providing each teacher with a compassionate and knowledgeable individual who is there to help the children deal with the vagaries of life.

 2. Detox the Mind